-Aston Martin’s DB11 grand tourer is just hitting the market, though only in coupe form.
+Aston Martin's replacement for the DB9, the DB11, is currently on sale, though only in coupe form.
 Lovers of open-air driving can look forward to a convertible version, which Aston Martin calls a Volante, coming in the spring of 2018.

 We were given an early look at a DB11 Volante prototype in the fall.
 Now we’ve spotted it undergoing cold-weather testing in the northern parts of Sweden.